 MHD_030: Include support for ReferenceIdList

-MHD_034: This version of MHD identifies sourcePatient and Author resources as contained within the DocumentReference, and DocumentManifest.
-As FHIR defines ‘contained’ resources, these have no existence outside of their containment and are carried only within the original resource in which they were contained.
-This works well to support the XDS method of revision on DocumentEntry and SubmissionSet.
-This presents a conflict with the XDS Affinity Domain-managed Patient identity.
-We need experience on how to resolve.
+MHD_034: MHD updated in 2020 includes an “UnContained References Option” to enable use-cases where known references are managed over their lifecycle and thus contained is not helpful.
+This option identifies sourcePatientInfo, Authenticator, and Author resources within the DocumentReference, and DocumentManifest.

 MHD_035: FHIR does not provide an ad-hoc metadata extension mechanism like custom slots in XDS.